Chalarangelo/30-seconds-of-code/snippets/Api-handling.md

 ---
 title: Api-handling
-tags: Api,Promises,intermediate
+tags: Api,Browser,Beginner
 ---

-This snippet would handle an api using core javascript
+This snippet would handle an api using core javascript.Its basically used with React ,Angular or any client side Framework/library.

 - `fetch()` is used to send an GET request to an API.
 - So in response the Api here then returns a promise which can be fulfilled or get rejected .